sudesoeylev/Movie_Picker_Project/README.md

 # Movie Picker

-A movie recommendation system built for Tech Labs data science winter 2025 project.
+A movie recommendation system.
 Suggests movies based on genres or titles using a similarity matrix.
 You can use it via a command-line interface (CLI) or a Streamlit web app.

 ## Features
 - Filter movies by genre (e.g., Action, Comedy).